MadsJuelDev/Wine-TimeV1/README.md

 # Wine-Time

-Sem 1 PWD Project
+Semester 1 PWD Project
-Woop Woop Project Baby xD
+A Full-stack miniCMS made in vanilla PHP,Html,CSS,Javascript

-For teachers and sensor
+For teachers and Anyone else here...

 1. import the database from the sql script "database/WineTimeDB.sql"
 2. The script should generate a phpmyadmin user called 'admin5' with the password '123456' granted all privileges